18F/accessibility/pages/headings.md

 page_title: Headings
 ---

-When laying out a page, headings provide a sementaic way to layout sections of content.
+When laying out a page, headings provide a semantic way to lay out sections of content.
+A heading element briefly describes the topic of the section it introduces.
 Heading elements are used by users of AT to navigate a page quickly and to understand the structure of a page.
-Also see [Landmarks](../landmarks/)
+Also see [Landmarks](../landmarks/).

-When using headings to layout a page, reserve the `<h1>` tag for the main content of the page.
-On the home page, this is usually the title of the site and this varys based on the main use of sub pages.
-For sub sections use `<h2>` to `<h6>` without skipping levels.
+When using heading elements, reserve the `<h1>` element for the page title.
+On the home page, this is usually the title of the site and on other pages, this may be the page title.
+Use the `<h1>` element once per page—assistive technology is unable to read multiple `<h1>`s on a single page.
+Other heading levels may be used more than once following document outline order and you may reset headings up to `<h2>` with the `<section>` element.

+For sub sections, use `<h2>` to `<h6>` in document outline order. `<h1>` is the most important and `<h6>` is the least.
+Avoid skipping headings.
+Avoid breaking document outline order (you may go from `<h1>` to `<h3>`, but never `<h3>` to `<h1>`).

-For logos use `<em>` tags.
-If you're logo is acting as the main heading of the page, use a `sr-only` `<h1>` tag for screen reader users.
+For logos that are text-based, use `<em>` element.

+If your logo is an image and acting as the main heading of the page, add an `<h1>` element for its text and use a `sr-only` rule so it's visibly hidden but accessible to screen reader users.

 ```html
 <h3>Section</h3>